vineethgupthab/vineethgupthab.github.io/README.md

 ## Overview

-A Data Scientist with 4 years of experience in solving business and research problems by applying Machine Learning, Deep Learning, and Natural Language Processing algorithms.
+I am an AI enthusiast with 4 years of experience in solving business and research problems by applying Machine Learning, Deep Learning, and Natural Language Processing algorithms.
 Currently pursuing a Masters in Data Science at the University of San Francisco.

 ## Work Experience